-This regulatory document provides clarity about the requirements and provides guidance on the information needed to apply for a licence to prepare site for a DGR facility.
+This document is a licence application guide, which is a specific type of guidance document that maps relevant regulatory documents and technical standards to topics, to inform the licence application process.
+This regulatory document provides clarity about the requirements and guidance on the information needed to apply for a licence to prepare site for a DGR facility.

-A DGR is a facility where radioactive waste is placed in a deep, stable, geological formation (usually several hundred metres or more below the surface).
-The facility is engineered to isolate and contain radioactive waste to provide the long-term isolation of nuclear substances from the biosphere.
+A deep geological repository (DGR) is a facility where radioactive waste is placed in a deep, stable, geological formation (usually several hundred metres or more below the surface).
+The facility is engineered to isolate and contain radioactive waste to ensure the long-term isolation of nuclear substances from the biosphere.

-In this document, two key terms are used with respect to a DGR's lifecycle: the pre-closure period encompasses site preparation, construction, operation and closure, including the decommissioning of ancillary facilities, while the post-closure period follows the closure of a DGR facility.
+In this document, two key terms are used with respect to a DGR's lifecycle: pre-closure and post-closure.
+The pre-closure period encompasses site preparation, construction, operation and closure, while the post-closure period follows the closure of a DGR facility.